About us

 But still: why take on such a long and demanding journey just to make that point?
 And why the summits?

 One such dream was the path that Erden Eruç traced on a world map at his workplace in 1997.
-The path defined a human powered journey around the northern hemisphere.
-It was one that sparked years of research and planning which evolved over time.
+The path defined a human powered journey around the northern hemisphere, traversing over the summit of Everest on his way.
+This was the first time that he uttered "around and over" which later morphed to name this nonprofit.
+It sparked years of research and planning which evolved.
 When Erden met Göran Kropp, there was mutual excitement about the possibilities, and Göran offered encouragement while affirming Erden's dream.
 An unfortunate accident while rock climbing together led to Göran's death, and Erden decided to start his human powered journey around the world.
 To honor Göran's spirit, Erden's journey now includes reaching the highest summit on each of six consecutive continents along the way.
 He will touch these "from the sea to the summit" after approaching them by human power.
 The route has now evolved into a true circumnavigation.

 The goal of Around-n-Over is to motivate and to educate students in elementary and middle schools.
 We have offered presentations which engaged the students, covering goal setting, realizing dreams, overcoming obstacles, and dealing with tragedy while using the journey as the backdrop.
 We have offered sessions with high school students where career choices, technology applications to adventure, business aspects of our project were the topics of discussion.

 Our goal has been to remain environmentally conscious in our journey and in our presentations to empower the children with the skills to carry themselves responsibly in life and on their own mini-expeditions into the outdoors.
-Supporting the Bishwa Darshan Primary School in Nepal is our legacy goal which will be an ongoing consideration.
+Supporting the İLKYAR Foundation in Turkey and helping build additional classrooms at the Mateves Secondary School near Arusha in Tanzania have been our charitable projects.
 In the long run, we will become enablers, helping other adventurers to achieve their dreams, which will keep the inspirational stories in front of children.

 Around-n-Over, P.O.
 Box 19662, Seattle, WA 98109-6662 • Fax: 206-709-3927 • info@around-n-over.org